There are now 2 possible online modes for units:

 The overall aim of this unit is that students acquire the theoretical and practical knowledge and skills to enable them to develop a proposal, undertake sound qualitative research and critique qualitative research.
 The content and activities will enable students to understand philosophical assumptions of, and approaches to, qualitative research and engage in related theoretical debates around qualitative research, with particular reference to health.
 The topics include an introduction to qualitative research; the role of qualitative research in health and public health; ethics in qualitative research; paradigms and interpretive frameworks; designing and critically reviewing qualitative research proposals; approaches to qualitative research; data collection and instrument development; rigour and sampling in qualitative research; in-depth interviews, participant observation, group discussions and focus groups; qualitative data analysis; qualitative research with marginalised groups; qualitative evaluation research; writing and publishing qualitative research; and the future strengths and challenges of qualitative research.

 - 6 points

-- Students are able to (1) demonstrate an understanding of philosophical assumptions of and theoretical debates in qualitative research; (2) understand and apply different approaches to qualitative research; (3) critically appraise qualitative research articles/reports; (4) develop a qualitative research proposal; (5) use a range of core qualitative data collection methods; (6) undertake simple data analysis and reporting related to small-scale qualitative data sets; (7) acquire a fundamental understanding of ethics in qualitative research; and (8) develop skills in writing and publishing qualitative research.
+Students are able to (1) demonstrate an understanding of philosophical assumptions of and theoretical debates in qualitative research; (2) apply different approaches to qualitative research; (3) critically appraise qualitative research articles/reports; (4) design a qualitative research proposal; (5) plan qualitative data collection methods appropriately; (6) conduct simple data analysis and reporting related to small-scale qualitative data sets; (7) evaluate ethics issues in qualitative research; and (8) construct appropriate qualitative research proposals and reports.

-- Typically this unit is assessed in the following ways: (1) essay—ethics and qualitative research; (2) critique of qualitative research article; and (3) qualitative research proposal including qualitative data analysis.
+Indicative assessments in this unit are as follows: (1) ethics and qualitative research assignment; (2) critique of qualitative research paper(s); and (3) qualitative research proposal assignment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)